AlyShmahell/eduboard/AlyShmahell-BCompSci-UnivAQ/NavibusMercatoriis/README.md

 # NavibusMercatoriis
+A Database for a Mercantile Shipping Company, designed with MySQL Workbench, implemented in PL/SQL.
+### Initial Aim
-SQL project for the Databases lab course at University of L'Aquila.
+a final project for the Databases Lab course at University of L'Aquila (UNIVAQ).